lewagon/dotfiles/05-Rails/README.md

 ### `08 Geocoding`

-Morning lecture on geocoding (with the `geocoder` gem) plus a bit about using the Google API to add autocomplete on address form inputs.
+Morning lecture on geocoding (with the `geocoder` gem) and Mapbox to add a map to your application and autocomplete on address form inputs.

 Then, at 5pm, every group should demo the current version of their Airbnb clone in front of the class.